 Applicants apply directly to the Department of Food and Nutrition Consumer Sciences.
 The closing date for application is 30 October each year.
-(Approved by Senate Rules Comm wef 2019/9)

 8.2.3 Duration of the programme

 In accordance with DUT Rule G21C (2) and G21C (3) the duration of the programme is as follows: -